freme-project/freme-docker/README.md

 ## How to run

-In order to install FREME, follow the next steps
+In order to install FREME-NER, follow the next steps

 - [Install docker](https://docs.docker.com/engine/installation/) and [docker compose](https://docs.docker.com/compose/).
 - Clone this repository